MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 > [!NOTE]
 > - In some cases, usually for files on a network share, users might not see the Unblock checkbox for a file where macros are being blocked.
 For those cases, see Files on an internal network share or website.

 You can also use the Unblock-File cmdlet in PowerShell to remove the ZoneID value from the file.
 Removing the ZoneID value will allow VBA macros to run by default.
 Using the cmdlet does the same thing as selecting the **Unblock** checkbox on the **General** tab of the **Properties** dialog for the file.
 For more information about the ZoneID value, see [Mark of the Web and zones](#mark-of-the-web-and-zones).

-### Trusted Locations

-Saving files from the internet to a Trusted Location ignores the check for Mark of the Web and opens with VBA macros enabled.
-For example, a line of business application could send reports with macros on a recurring basis.
-If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
-Trusted Locations should be managed carefully and used sparingly.
-For more information, see [Trusted Locations for Office files](trusted-locations.md).

 ### Trusted sites